Gozo Citadel

 Religious

-The present building is around 300 years old.
-It was started in 1697 and was completed in 1716.
-Much of the money for it came from Gozitan families who were eager to see their cathedral become a beautiful focal point for their religious lives.
+The present building is around 300 years old and was started in 1697 but not completed till 1716.
+Much of the funding for it came from Gozitan families, who were eager to see their cathedral become a beautiful focal point for their devoutly religious lives.

-One of the most fascinating aspects of the Santa Maria Cathedral remains its location - at the heart of a 7,000-year-old tiny, fortified city.
-Its elevated position and the composition of the earth in this area made it a popular place for locating temples and it has been occupied and used by races ranging from the Phoenicians and Romans all the way through to the modern era when first the French, then the British occupied it.
+In spite of that clever ceiling, the most fascinating aspect of the Santa Maria Cathedral has to be its location - at the heart of a 7,000-year-old tiny, fortified city.
+Its elevated position and the composition of the earth in this area made it a popular place for locating temples.
+So this very hill has been occupied and used by races ranging from the Phoenicians and Romans all the way through to the modern era when first the French, then the British occupied it.

-Its lofty position also guarantees its ramparts offer the best views of Gozo you’ll get from anywhere not to mention the sight of Malta and Comino in the distance.
-You can join the may other tourists by clambering astride one of the two mighty 17th century bronze cannons for a memorable snapshot.
+Its lofty position guarantees its ramparts offer the best views of Gozo you’ll get from anywhere, not to mention decent vistas of Malta and the third of the main islands, Comino, in the distance.
+You can join the other tourists by clambering astride one of the two mighty 17th century bronze cannons for a memorable snapshot with a scenic backdrop.

-The Citadel used to be home to many people but only a couple of residential properties are still in use today.
-That said, there is a smattering of tourist shops selling lace, souvenirs and local foodstuffs and some other museums and attractions within the walls.
+The Citadel used to be home to many people but only a couple of residential properties are still in use within its walls today.
+That said, there are also a few tourist shops selling lace, souvenirs and local foodstuffs and some other museums and attractions within the walls.

-Touring both citadel and cathedral couldn't be simpler.
-A multi-lingual audio guide is available from the Cathedral for a very, very reasonable cost.
+A trip around the citadel and cathedral is simple thanks to multi-lingual audio guides available from the Cathedral for a small fee.
 The guide covers all the main points of interest as well as its museum.
-Additionally it guides you around the Citadel too and is available in several languages.
+Additionally, it takes you around and identifies the main points of interest of the Citadel too.

-Joint admission tickets which get you into all Citadel sites cost €8 for adults, €5 for students and OAPs, €4 for children aged six to 11-years-old and is free for those under six.
+A joint admission ticket for all Citadel sites is €8 for adults, €5 for students and OAPs, €4 for children aged six to 11-years-old and is free for those under six.
+But if you just want a wander around the ramparts without going in anywhere then that’s free!

 Have Your Say